dmrokan/gsl4godot_gsl/doc/integration.rst

 where the weight function :math:`w(x)` takes certain forms which allow solutions based on interpolating quadratures.
 The user specifies ahead of time how many quadrature nodes will be used, in contrast the adaptive methods described previously.
+Therefore, unlike other numerical integration routines within the library, these routines do not accept absolute or relative error bounds.
 The table below lists the specialized integrals that can be solved with this method:

 ================ =============================== ===============================================================
 Name             Interval                        Weighting function :math:`w(x)`
 ================ =============================== ===============================================================
-Legendre         :math:`(a,b)`                   :math:`1.0`
+Legendre         :math:`(a,b)`                   :math:`1`
 Chebyshev Type 1 :math:`(a,b)`                   :math:`1 / \sqrt{(b - x) (x - a)}`
 Gegenbauer       :math:`(a,b)`                   :math:`((b - x) (x - a))^{\alpha}`
 Jacobi           :math:`(a,b)`                   :math:`(b - x)^{\alpha} (x - a)^{\beta}`